SQA Results Day: What next if you're staying on at school?

 ...my grades are worse than I expected?

-Try not to worry, you still have options
+Try not to worry – you still have options no matter your results.

-You could resit your qualifications, taking the course again and sitting the exam in May.
-Having already taken the course, you should be in a good position to improve on your results, but do talk to your school or college to see what options are available to you.
+You could redo your qualifications, taking the course again and sitting the exam next year.
+Talk to your school or college to see what options are available to you.

 Don’t forget, college can also be a good option for resitting Highers.
-You can combine resits with a fresh start as well as a useful introduction to more independent study.
+You can combine re-takes with a fresh start as well as a useful introduction to more independent study.

 Where else can I get advice?